diff, diffh, bdiff, vdiff32compare two text files and show differences |

 *** price1 Wed Mar 04 10:08:40 1992 --- price2 Wed Mar 04 10:09:10 1992 *************** *** 1,9 **** Company X Price List: $ 0.39 -- Package of Groat Clusters ! $ 5.00 -- Candy Apple Sampler Pack $ 12.00 -- Box of Crunchy Frog Chocolates $ 15.99 -- Instant Rain (Just Add Water) $ 20.00 -- Asparagus Firmness Meter $ 25.00 -- Package of Seeds for 35 Herbs $ 30.00 -- Child's Riding Hood (Red) --- 1,10 ---- Company X Price List: $ 0.39 -- Package of Groat Clusters ! $ 5.49 -- Candy Apple Sampler Pack $ 12.00 -- Box of Crunchy Frog Chocolates $ 15.99 -- Instant Rain (Just Add Water) + $ 17.00 -- Simulated Naugahyde cleaner $ 20.00 -- Asparagus Firmness Meter $ 25.00 -- Package of Seeds for 35 Herbs $ 30.00 -- Child's Riding Hood (Red) *************** *** 11,14 **** $ 45.00 -- Case of Simulated Soy Bean Oil $ 75.88 -- No-Name Contact Lenses $ 99.99 -- Kiddie Destructo-Bot - $125.00 -- Emperor's New Clothes --- 12,14 ----

-and lines changed in both files with !
+with + and lines changed in both files with !.
+In the

 each changed line.
 One line was changed in both files (marked with

-), and one line was removed from price1
++), and one line was removed from price1 (marked with

 If there are no marks to be shown in the corresponding lines of the